Pinnacle-Technology-Inc/Morelia/docs/source/low_level.rst

   pod.WritePacket(103, (1, 24))

   # Next, let's verify that the lowpass value on channel 2 is what
   # we expect.
-Consulting the documentation, we can see that the
+Consulting the command reference, we can see that the
   # GET LOWPASS command (number 102) is what we are after.
 We
   # can also see that it takes one argument (the channel we want the lowpass value of)
   # and RETURNS the value of the lowpass filter on that channel.